WHAT WE DO IN THE SHADOWS

 The deadpan nature of the performances is side-splitting, especially when all of the vampire characters have chosen to play with fake East European accents.
 Of these, Taika Waiaiti gets the lions share of screen time and proves the worlds most cuddly and adorable vampire.
 Rhys Darby, another Flight of the Conchords alumni, turns up as the leader of a werewolf pack, trying to keep his team under control: Just remember were werewolves, not swearwolves.
 This is an incredibly creative and witty film.

-Taika Waititi has next went on to make Hunt for the Wilderpeople (2016) and is next signed to direct the Marvel Comics film Thor: Ragnarok (2017).
+Taika Waititi has next went on to make Hunt for the Wilderpeople (2016) and the Marvel Comics film Thor: Ragnarok (2017).